 Seven Essential Tools Every Director Should Have

-In fact, yes.
-There are a handful of essential tools that can greatly assist a director in doing their job.
+A handful of essential tools can greatly assist a director in doing their job.
 Seven things that directors should always have with them when working are storyboards, a shot list, a director’s viewfinder (app versions like Magic are ok!), a DSLR, a wired or wireless monitor, a light meter (real or app), and an annotated script, of course.

-Let’s break down in more detail why these seven tools are so imperative and what they are used for exactly, starting with…
+Let’s explain in more detail why these seven tools are so imperative and what they are used for exactly, starting with…

 Think you’re too old to get into filmmaking?
 The answer is no!
 See Filmmakers Who Started Late.